gabichiquito/hydrological-flood-extraction/README.md

 There are 2 Jupyter Notebooks in this repository, which are focused on:

-Hydrological flood extraction
+-Hydrological flood extraction
-Hydrological flood connectedness
+-Hydrological flood connectedness